July 29 - August 11, 2018

 - Negotiation, Mediation, Arbitration -

 The Berlin Program is unique among the many law school summer programs.
 The Program is a joint venture between Tulane Law School and the Institut für Anwaltsrecht of the Humboldt University Law Faculty in Berlin.
 Sixty American and Canadian students are admitted through Tulane and 60 international students are admitted through Humboldt.
-The 2013 Program had participants from over 25 countries coming from every continent.
 This allows U.S. and Canadian students to experience mediation in an international setting with students from all over the world.
+Tulane admitted 44 students to the 2016 program.

 The Program is conducted entirely in English.
 Fluency in English is a prerequisite for students who are admitted through Humboldt.
 These international students are selected competitively; they are highly qualified; and have distinguished academic records at their law schools.